-In the Kansai dialect, 遠慮のかたまり (えんりょのかたまり, enryonokatamari) indicates a last piece of food on a shared plate by multiple people.
-In other words, it is the last portion on a plate that people are hesitant to reach for because they don’t want to be viewed as an ignorant glutton (e.g.) a last slice of pizza on a plate.
+遠慮の塊 (えんりょ の かたまり, enryo no katamari) is a slang word in the Kansai dialect that means “a last piece of food on a plate shared by multiple people”.
+In other words, it is the last bit on a shared plate that people are hesitant to reach for because they don’t want to be viewed as an ignorant glutton (e.g.) a last slice of pizza on a shared plate.

 遠慮のかたまり consists of the two words ‘遠慮 (えんりょ)’ and ‘かたまり’ with a particle ‘の’ in between them.
-The first word is often used as ‘遠慮する’, and that means ‘hold back or refrain from doing something out of consideration for others’.
-For instance, when your boss says he/she will treat you at a restaurant, you might 遠慮する (hold back/try not to get carried away) and order the cheapest one on a menu.
-The second word かたまり usually means ‘lump’ or ‘mass’.
+The first word is often used as ‘遠慮する’, and that means ‘hold back or refrain from doing something out of consideration for others’, as explained in the other article.
+For instance, when your boss says he/she will treat you at a restaurant, you might 遠慮する (hold back/try not to get carried away) and order the cheapest one on the menu.
+The second word “かたまり” means ‘lump’ or ‘mass’.
 Therefore, 遠慮のかたまり indicates a last piece of food which people hold back reaching for due to their consideration for the others.

 Synonyms in English: a last piece of food on a shared plate

 Related words and phrases: 遠慮 (holding back out of consideration for others), かたまり (lump; mass)